 Children are miracles, and every parent prays for a perfect and healthy baby.
 But, tragically, medical malpractice is the cause of many birth injuries, including death called a “fetal demise,” and brain damage from a lack of oxygen, which is called HIE or Hypoxic Ischemic Encephalopathy.
-These devastating birth injuries injuries can be caused by careless nurses and doctors who are not paying attention to the baby and the fetal monitoring strips during labor and failing to promptly deliver a baby when the baby is suffocating from a lack of blood flow.
+These devastating birth injuries can be caused by careless nurses and doctors who are not paying attention to the baby and the fetal monitoring strips during labor and failing to promptly deliver a baby when the baby is suffocating from a lack of blood flow.
 There are different ways birth injuries can occur, and it can be difficult for families to understand exactly what went wrong.
 If you suspect that your baby was injured during birth, contact an experienced birth injury lawyer in Atlanta, Georgia, right away to investigate your case.
 The attorneys at The Moses Firm are experienced and dedicated advocates for families who have suffered a tragic loss or harm associated with severe birth injuries.
-Call us today at 404-721-1050 to speak to one of our experienced Atlanta birth injury lawyers.
+Call us today at 404-721-1050.

 Common Causes of Birth Injuries in Atlanta, Georgia

 One of the classic types of birth injuries and medical malpractice cases are brain damage to a baby during a delivery.
 This can occur when there is reduced blood flow (and oxygen) to the baby, and nurses and doctors fail to pay attention and negligently delay in delivering the baby.